Why Is There an Emphasis on Publishing in Graduate School? (Part II)

 4. Incorporating external feedback

-The publication process includes receiving feedback from others in your field.
-This feedback will initially come from me.
-Critical feedback is naturally difficult to accept (see anecdote above); fully accepting it is a learned skill.
-For now, I’d just encourage you to try to view any feedback I give as useful information, meant to teach you a very nuanced writing style.
-Having been through the publication process many times before, I can recognize common problems—things editorial reviewers (myself being one of them) will readily notice as well.
+For now, I’ll just encourage you to try to view any feedback I give as useful information, meant to teach you a nuanced writing style.
+Having been through the publication process many times, I can recognize common issues—things editorial reviewers (being one myself) will readily notice as well.

-You will also receive feedback from the publication outlet.
-Whether the paper is accepted (with or without modification) is the first piece of major feedback.
 The second is contained in the reviewer comments.
 Much more can be said about how to respond to reviewer feedback, both psychologically and practically.
 But briefly, the most useful perspective concerning reviewer feedback is to assume it’s valuable information.
-Admittedly, there is a spectrum of quality and relevance of a particular reviewer's comments, but I encourage you to nevertheless maintain this default perspective: “After I incorporate this valuable external feedback, my paper will be even better."
-With continued practice at accepting feedback, you’ll one day start to eagerly seek it.

 5. Presenting your research

-A final reason I'll give for why research publication is a critical part of graduate school is that it leads to presentation of your work in professional venues, most notably, technical conferences.
 Attending a conferences has value beyond the oft-cited “networking” aspect—when you hear about new research in your field it can be especially motivating.
 Often you’ll find yourself buzzing with new ideas, or it may give your research a heightened sense of relevance.
-When you start to present your research, you move beyond the passive attendee and become part of the conference— your ideas are beginning to influence the field.

 Final Thoughts

-First, never confuse the true purpose of publishing described above with anything external.
-A publication is just a concise summary of a research result.
-Implicit in this that you need to have a research result before you even think about publishing.
-A fairly common issue that causes students grief and much wasted time is thinking that research is somehow done “towards” a publication.
+First, never confuse the true purpose of publishing with anything external.
+A publication is just a summary of a research result.
+Implicit in this is that you need to have a research result before you even think about publishing.

 Another skill to learn is knowing when to stop doing research so you (only) work on publishing it.
-The basic rule is: as soon as you're convinced that you have a distinct research result, e.g., you've done a set of studies and have plots that demonstrate something (e.g., validation of a model, a new insight, etc.), STOP.
-Write an outline.
-Then, just describe succinctly why the problem is important, the model, and precisely how you validated it.
-That is all there is to writing a research paper.
+The basic rule is: as soon as you have a distinct research result, e.g., you've done a set of studies and have plots that demonstrate something, STOP.

 Whatever you do, don’t try to continue in a quest to obtain more or “better” results.
 Any paper can be refined further; there is no end to it!
 If it’s a distinct publishable result, publish it.
 You can always extend the idea—in a separate publication.